MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaginternetreturnpath-canonical-property.md

 **Applies to**: Outlook

 Contains the value of a Multipurpose Internet Mail Extensions (MIME) message's Return-Path header field.
-The e-mail address of the message's sender.
+The email address of the message's sender.

 |||
 |:-----|:-----|